SNKB-M2011-ME7-67

 The keyboard-to-host connection.
 This is could be a description of a cable (its colour, whether its coiled, whether its detachable, and what connector is at its end) or the name of a wireless technology.

-Black straightened-style detachable 6x2 IDC to Type A USB or Black straightened-style detachable 6x2 IDC to dual mini-DIN PS/2 cable
+Black straightened-style detachable 6x2 IDC to Type A USB or Black straightened-style detachable 6x2 IDC to dual 6-pin mini-DIN PS/2 cable

 Form FactorForm Factor